 After we provide a ship overview, we’ll go through the public spaces, including the grand entrance to the lounge, the restaurants, and the sundeck with a fabulous heated pool.
-We’ll also give you insight into the onboard gift shop, coffee and tea area, fitness room, massage room, and hair salon.
+We’ll also give you insight into the onboard gift shop, coffee and tea area, fitness room, massage room, and a hair salon.

 Lastly, we’ll walk you through the river cruise ship’s staterooms so you can decide which category type is best for your next cruise vacation.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We thank AmaWaterways for hosting us.
 We truly only recommend cruises, experiences, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.